Broadway Limited Imports / Precision Craft Models (China) EMD E7 & E8

 Well, along came 2009 and PCM did finally release their announced E8 A and B models (along with a second run of E7s).
 And oddly enough, said models came in "Broadway Limited Imports" packaging (and with only one tiny mention of Precision Craft in the small print).
 Now, many have speculated that the name change was actually an attempt to get around the ill will built up towards the PCM brand.
 However, the real reasons are a bit more mundane.
 The PCM name was actually used to differentiate products using LokSound decoders from the Broadway Limited items that used QSI decoders.
 The two different types of decoders require different proprietary control boxes when used in analog/DC mode, and consequently, the PCM/BLI packaging dichotomy was used to keep the product lines separate (and thus avoid consumer confusion).
 However, now that BLI has their own advanced DCC/DC sound decoder (Paragon), the need for the PCM name probably no longer exists.

-In any case, I think that first run of E7's made for a rather spectacular debut.
+In any case, I think that first run of E7's made for a rather impressive debut.
 They take paint and detailing to a whole 'nother level for N scale diesels.
 The separately applied handgrabs are far superior to anything I've ever seen from any other manufacturer.
 The couplers provide for some seriously close coupling.
 The flexible diaphragms are a new feature I've never seen on any other diesel.
 And overall, they're just really gorgeous models.

 The powered units are available either "DCC-Ready" or with factory-installed "dual mode" DCC sound decoders.
 Non-powered "dummy" units are also available.